bod-endava/e-toast-ds/packages/css-doc-page/src/assets/markdown/tutorials/css.md

 8 - Consolidate all the information relevant to the component in a markdown file with the next paht `packages/css/docs/atoms/{yourcomponent}.md`.
 This documentation will be used for the tostaditas project.

-7 - Compile your changes running the command `npm run build:css` in a terminal located in the `e-toast-ds` path
+7 - Compile your changes running the command `yarn build:css` in a terminal located in the `e-toast-ds` path

 Check this [PR#53](https://github.com/bod-endava/e-toast-ds/pull/53) as reference.